Enalapril: 7 things you should know

-- Can interact with a number of other medications (including NSAIDs and lithium) - consult your prescribing doctor before taking any other medications including those brought over the counter.
+- Can interact with several other medications (including NSAIDs and lithium) - consult your prescribing doctor before taking any other medications including those brought over the counter.
 People who have diabetes should not take enalapril and aliskiren together.

 - May be taken with or without food.

 - If you are prescribed enalapril suspension, shake it well before measuring the dose with the dosing syringe provided or a properly calibrated measuring cup.
 Do not use a kitchen teaspoon.
-Store the suspension in the refrigerator, do not freeze.
+Store the suspension in the refrigerator, do not freeze it.
 Throw away any unused suspension after 60 days.

 - Enalapril may make you feel dizzy, especially in the first few weeks of therapy and when going from a sitting or lying down position to standing.
 Always take your time when standing up.
 Talk with your doctor if this feeling persists.

 - Call emergency services if your throat, face, or lips show signs of swelling.

 - Report any signs of fever or a sore throat to your doctor who may carry out further tests to ensure it is not neutropenia (a decrease in white blood cells).

 - Also call your doctor if you develop chest pain, a change in your heartbeat or muscle contraction, or weakness.

 - Your doctor should monitor your blood pressure, kidney function, and potassium levels regularly.